How to Elevate Your ITIL Incident Management Process (in 2024)

 • When thinking about categorization, start with your end goals and derive categories that serve them.

-• Take a page from our incident categorization playbook by sorting incidents into categories such as carrier incidents, power incidents, hardware incidents, software incidents, etc.
+• Take a page from our incident categorization playbook and sort incidents into categories such as carrier incidents, power incidents, hardware incidents, and software incidents.

 • Also, consider using subcategories to further aid prioritization.
-One way to do this would be to separate incidents by provider types, such as telco provider, fiber provider, or network provider.
+One way to do this would be to separate incidents by provider types, such as telco, fiber, or data center provider.

 • Make sure these categories aren’t arbitrary or useless; they should provide actionable context that helps you work smarter, faster, and more proactively.